 Most students at Bradon Forest take at least eight subjects at GCSE.
 The school has introduced OCR Nationals and BTEC qualifications in some subjects to take account of an individual cohort’s strengths.
 Where there is considered to be a need, a few students attend alternative education courses with certified providers.
 We strongly encourage students to take a modern foreign language at Key Stage 4 as we believe that these skills help prepare students for the world of work and all our students take either History or Geography in this Key Stage.

-Global Citizenship lessons are an important part of our curriculum for all students.
-This offer is made of PSHE and citizenship with an emphasis on developing young people who will become outward looking, ‘Global Citizens’.
+Personal Development lessons are an important part of our curriculum for all students.
+This offer is made of PSHE and citizenship with an emphasis on developing young people who will become outward looking citizens.
 The importance of British values is emphasised here.

 Throughout their time with us students live the ‘Bradon Forest Values’ of CARE – Challenge, Aspiration, Respect and Resilience and Excellence – both in the classroom and around the school.
 By doing so, we believe, they become well-rounded young adults ready and prepared for their next steps.

 On entry to Bradon Forest our broad and balanced curriculum enables students to explore a wide range of skills and activities developing expertise ready for further education and future employment.
 Following the National Curriculum in Years 7, 8 and 9 students study a range of courses including: English, Mathematics, Science, PE, Languages (French and German), History, Geography, Religious Studies, Personal Development, Music, Art, Drama, Computing and Design and Technology.
 A term by term curriculum overview is available on our Key Stage 3 page.